Why a Clinical Psychologist might be helpful

 - And various others….

 I have a particular interest in holistic mind-body and spiritually centred psychology and helping clients create flourishing and authentic lives.
 Each person tends to work best with a unique approach tailored to them, and this is something that we would discuss upon first meeting.
 As a Clinical Psychologist I work with adults across the life span and with couples.

 The fee for an initial consultation is $250 for a 60 minute session, and subsequent consultations are $200 for a 50 minute session.
 Clinical Psychology fees may attract a significant Medicare rebate if you are eligible for a Mental Health Care Plan from your GP or specialist doctor.
 You may also be able to claim a rebate under extras cover if you hold private health.
-Please note I am not able to bulk bill but can sometimes negotiate a reduced fee for full-time students and pensioners.
+Please be in touch to discuss further.

 Book an appointment

 To enquire further, have a chat, or book an appointment with Dr. Emma Harley, clinical psychologist, please get in touch via our contact page.